acquia/cloud-hooks/README.md

         Hello, Cloud!
         [05:28:34] Finished hook: post-code-deploy

-You can use the Code drop-down list to put your Dev enviroment back to whatever it was previously deploying.
+You can use the Code drop-down list to put your Dev environment back to whatever it was previously deploying.

 ## The Cloud Hooks directory